Canal Place One

 1. Bikes may not be stored in the basement garage spaces or fire hallways of the building.

-2. There is a locked room in the basement garage with bike racks available for residents to store their bikes when not in use.
+2. There are locked rooms on some floors with bike racks available for residents to store their bikes when not in use.
 There is no charge to use this room except for a refundable, $25.00 room key fee.
 Check with the lobby office for more information.

 Ways to Pay Condo Fees